elhajj/elhajj-hashicorp-assignment/assignment.md

-## What is the difference between push, pull, and fetch?
+## What Is the Difference Between Push, Pull, and Fetch?

 - `git push` - sent changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch